olekscode/Power2TheWiki/README.md

 # Power2TheWiki
-Final project for the Mining Massive Datasets course at UCU.
+Final project for the Mining Massive Datasets course at the Ukrainian Catholic University.
+The goal of this project is to build the graph of all Wikipedia pages and learn from it to fing pages that correspond to the non-existing pages referenced by red links in other languages.
+This would allow to create the so-called "red pages" by translating the existing ones.

 ## Terminology
 * **Page** - either an acual page in Wikipedia or a non-existing page having red links pointing to it (see Red Page).